 But a comic perspective keeps things sane.
 It keeps us working together in world that is impure, keeps us hopeful even when the system we can’t extricate ourselves from is compromised and flawed.
 In this regard, I like what Chinese writer Lin Yutang has to say: “[T]he tremendous importance of humor in politics can be realized only when we picture for ourselves … a world of joking rulers.
 Send, for instance, five or six of the world’s best humorists to an international conference, and give them the plenipotentiary powers of autocrats, and the world will be saved.
 As humor necessarily goes with good sense and the reasonable spirit, plus some exceptionally subtle powers of the mind in detecting inconsistencies and follies and bad logic, and as this is the highest form of human intelligence, we may be sure that each nation will thus be represented at the conference by its sanest and soundest mind. […] Can you imagine this bunch of international diplomats starting a war or even plotting for one?
 The sense of humor forbids it.
 All people are too serious and half-insane when they declare a war against another people.
 They are so sure that they are right and that God is on their side.
 The humorists, gifted with better horse-sense, don’t think so.”

 Amen to that.
 The temptation of the tragic point of view is ultimately a temptation to do violence and war—especially in the name of our highest and noblest ideals.
 But comic spirituality counters it.
 A sense of humor saves us.

 Consider the experience of Captain Gerald Coffee, who was a prisoner of war in Vietnam.
 After three months in captivity, Coffee’s Vietnamese jailor ordered him to wash in a rat-infested shower room littered with rotting things and garbage all around him.
 As he felt the stream of cold water against his body, he was overcome with despair.
 There he was in a dismal hole, body broken, totally uncertain of his fate, pressure to do this, do that, hostility his daily fare, men dying every day, the fate of his crewmen unknown.
 That’s where he was, mind, body, spirit, as the cold water washed over his body.
 Then he raised his head, and saw something.
 There at eye level on the wall in front of him, scratched in by some other American who’d been there before him, were these words: “Smile, you’re on Candid Camera!”
 And he couldn’t help but smile.

 Sometimes laughter takes us by surprise, and we find strength to go on.
 Better yet, though, is a conscious intent to nourish our sense of humor regularly.
 Never allowing the humor tank in us to go empty.
-Brush your teeth every day, top off your humor tank every day.
+So brush your teeth every day, but also top off your humor tank every day.
 Watch John Stewart, or Bill Maher, or South Park.
 Read The Onion.
 Whatever.
-Whatever can puncture our self-righteous pretensions, loosen us up, bring us back down to earth, keep us energized and plucky.
-We laugh so that we can last.
+Whatever punctures our self-righteous pretensions, loosens us up, brings us back down to earth, keeps us energized and plucky.

 I want to close with some humor aerobics.
 It’s just like regular aerobics to get the blood pumping—humor aerobics to get the sense of humor pumping.
 To do it, you don’t have to feel particularly happy beforehand; although by the end, you might just be laughing like crazy, and it feels so good….

 Here’s the exercise.
-It’s one of my favorites—it’s called The American Bat Face.
+It’s one of my favorites—it’s called “The American Bat Face.”
 It’s especially good to do right before you are about to enter into a difficult conversation.
 Let me describe it first:

 1. Place your hand on top of your head, with the fingers pointing straight forward